 Moroccan Carrot Salad is a quick recipe: only 4 real salad components, if you don’t count the spices that give it that Moroccan flare.
 Carrots, parsley, raisins, and lemon vinaigrette.
-Then, ground cumin, coriander, paprika, cayenne, and cinnamon pop in to dress it up.
+Then, ground cumin, coriander, paprika, cayenne, and cinnamon pop in and dress it up.
 Thanks to those spices, this carrot salad really stands out.

-Carrots are a hardy after they’re picked too: you can make this the day before, and then drizzle on the vinaigrette at the last minute.
+Carrots are a hardy after they’re picked, too: you can make this the day before, and then drizzle on the vinaigrette at the last minute.
 The carrots won’t get soggy in the fridge overnight.

 I use a food processor (affiliate link) with a shredding attachment to shred the carrots — I do not have the patience to do that by hand!

 - 1/8 teaspoon ground cinnamon

 - Juice from 2 lemons

 - 1/3 cup extra virgin olive oil